-Bank holidays: APPEL placement is not scheduled on bank holidays.
+Bank holidays: APPEL placement is not scheduled on bank holidays, in line with the "university character" of placement.
 Students are required to complete 22.5 hours during the week of a bank holiday.

 What will students be doing during the placement?